KG90-EG/POC-MarketPredictor-ML/README.md

 # Trading-Fun
 Support Trading Decision, building a POC.
 Ideal, with Backend and Frontend

-This repository contains a small machine learning pipeline and a reference frontend to generate a ranked list of tickers based on a model's probability of outperformance.
+This repository contains a production-grade machine learning pipeline and modern web application for generating ranked lists of stocks with ML-powered predictions and AI-driven analysis.

 ## Features
 - 🤖 **ML-Powered Stock Ranking** - RandomForest/XGBoost models predict stock performance